mindruion/Deelkracht/docs/index.rst

 Introduction
 ############

-Welcome to the FEtC-H's documentation!
+Welcome to the Deelkracht's documentation!
 This Django_ project allows a user to apply a research project for ethical review.
-It was custom-tailored for the `Faculty Ethics Committee - Humanities`_ (FEtC-H) of `Utrecht University`_.
+It was custom-tailored for the `Faculty Ethics Committee - Humanities`_ (Deelkracht) of `Utrecht University`_.

 This documentation is meant to give (new) maintainers/developers of the codebase a general overview of the project and to document procedure.